LBHackney-IT/Data-Platform-Playbook/docs/playbook/transforming-data/using-aws-glue/006-using-sagemaker.md

 ## Prototyping glue jobs in a Jupyter notebook

 This guide explains how to connect to a notebook instance using AWS Sagemaker and also some tips for using the notebook.
-We use notebooks to protype transformation scripts before they are run and scheduled in AWS Glue.
+We use notebooks to prototype transformation scripts before they are run and scheduled in AWS Glue.

 ### To start up a notebook